dlt-hub/dlt/docs/website/blog/2024-07-08-how-dlt-uses-apache-arrow.md

 `dlt` currently supports two different pipeline “routes”:

-1. the traditional route → has existed since earliest versions of `dlt`
+1. The traditional route → has existed since earliest versions of `dlt`

-1. the Arrow route → was added later as improvement
+1. The Arrow route → was added later as improvement

 The user decides which route is taken.
 It’s an implicit choice that depends on the type of object yielded by the resource.